 Sending a fax to Germany can be expensive because of the long-distance charges for a landline call.
 You may want to consider using one of the 30-day trials offered for free by email faxing services.
 You attach your fax to an email as a PDF document then send it to a special address.
 The faxing service seamlessly converts it into a regular fax, dials the number, and sends your document.

-Efax or myfax are the two industry leaders for sending paperless faxes.
-These services allow you to send an unlimited number of faxes to Germany or Europe simply by using your regular email — eliminating long-distance charges.
+eFax or iFax (use code GREG15) are the two industry leaders for sending paperless faxes.
+These services allow you to send an unlimited number of faxes to Germany or Europe simply by using your regular email, their web interface, or your smartphone — therefore eliminating long-distance charges.

 As a bonus, you’ll also get your own fax phone number to share and give out.
 But when people send faxes to it, they are forward to your email as attachments.
 You don’t have to print them unless you need to.